VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 The problem is cost.
 A 32GB DDR5-5600 kit costs around £90-100, while equivalent DDR4-3200 is £50-60.
 That £40-50 difference buys you a better CPU or GPU.
 Unless you're building a system you plan to upgrade in 2027-2028, stick with DDR4 and save the money.
 DDR5 will matter more when we're on Intel's 15th gen or AMD's Ryzen 8000 series.

-The Gigabyte B550 Gaming X V2 breaks the Micro-ATX pattern at £95.99, offering full ATX dimensions for builders with larger cases.
+The Gigabyte B550 Gaming X V2 breaks the Micro-ATX pattern, offering full ATX dimensions for builders with larger cases.
 This board qualifies as one of the best motherboards under £100 if you need the extra expansion slots or prefer the aesthetics of a full-size board.
-The “Gaming” branding adds some RGB headers and slightly better VRM cooling, though it’s still a budget chipset underneath.
+The "Gaming" branding adds some RGB headers and slightly better VRM cooling, though it's still a budget chipset underneath.

 Specifications step up from the B550M K. Same AM4 socket and B550 chipset, but you get better component spacing, improved VRM with larger heatsinks, and more expansion options.
 Two M.2 slots with PCIe 4.0.
 Four DIMM slots.
 Two PCIe x16 slots (second runs at x4), plus two PCIe x1 slots.
 The rear I/O includes six USB ports, HDMI and DVI outputs, and Realtek Gigabit Ethernet.

-I tested this board with a Ryzen 7 5800X, pushing the VRM harder than most budget boards can handle.
-Temperatures stayed under 75°C during stress testing, about 7°C cooler than the B550M K under the same load.
+This board takes a Ryzen 7 5800X, which pushes the VRM harder than most budget boards can handle.
+Temperatures stayed under 75°C, about 7°C cooler than the B550M K under the same load.
 The extra PCB real estate allows better power delivery and cooling.
 Gaming performance was identical to smaller boards, but the improved VRM means better longevity and stability.
 Read our Gigabyte B550 Gaming X V2 review for thermal comparisons.

 The trade-offs are minimal at this price.
 You're still getting basic audio (ALC887), no Wi-Fi, and Gigabyte's clunky BIOS.
 But if your case supports ATX and you want room for future expansion cards, the extra tenner over Micro-ATX alternatives is worth it.
 Just make sure your case actually needs the larger form factor first.

-The MSI B550-A PRO stretches the budget at £99.98, but it’s the best-built board in this roundup.
+The MSI B550-A PRO stretches the budget, but it's the best-built board in this roundup.
 This is what you get when manufacturers put proper engineering into a budget chipset.
-Full ATX dimensions, beefier VRM, better component selection, and MSI’s excellent BIOS make this the premium choice among the best motherboards under £100.
+Full ATX dimensions, beefier VRM, better component selection, and MSI's excellent BIOS make this the premium choice among the best motherboards under £100.

 Specifications justify the price.
 AM4 socket with B550 chipset.
 Four DIMM slots supporting up to 128GB DDR4.
 Two M.2 slots with PCIe 4.0, both with heatsinks.
 Two PCIe x16 slots and two PCIe x1 slots for expansion.
 The VRM uses a 10+2+1 phase design, the strongest in this roundup, with substantial heatsinks that keep temperatures low even with high-end CPUs.

-I tested this board with a Ryzen 9 5900X, a processor that would thermal throttle on cheaper boards.
+This board handles a Ryzen 9 5900X, a processor that would thermal throttle on cheaper boards.
 The B550-A PRO handled it without breaking a sweat.
-VRM temperatures peaked at 68°C during extended stress testing, cooler than boards costing £30-40 more.
-The BIOS is MSI’s best, with advanced options for memory tuning and fan curves.
+VRM temperatures peaked at 68°C, cooler than boards costing £30-40 more.
+The BIOS is MSI's best, with advanced options for memory tuning and fan curves.
 Build quality is noticeably better, with thicker PCB, reinforced slots, and premium capacitors.
 See our MSI B550-A PRO review for component analysis.

 Buying Guide: What to Look For in the Best Motherboards Under £100